TheDataAreClean/TheDataAreClean/README.md

 ## I am  **/cube/** .
 A researcher and statitician working in the development sector.

-- 🔭 I’m currently build sustainable Education Sector solutions.
+- 🔭 I’m building sustainable `Education Sector` solutions.
 - 🌱 I’m always learning `R`
-- 💬 Ask me about **Data Privacy**.
+- 💬 Ask me about `Data Privacy`.
 - 📫 How to reach me: Search `TheDataAreClean` on the internet.
 - 😄 Pronouns: `He` / `Him`